Five Female Composers You Should Know About

 5. Elena Kats-Chernin AO

-Earlier this year, Australian composer Elena Kats-Chernin was appointed an Officer of the Order of Australia for her outstanding service to the performing arts.
+In 2019, Australian composer Elena Kats-Chernin was appointed an Officer of the Order of Australia for her outstanding service to the performing arts.
 Her music has been featured in film, television, sports events (including the 2000 Sydney Olympic Games and the 2003 Rugby World Cup), and can be regularly heard on ABC Classic.